 Living plants are a valuable addition to vivaria for many reasons.
 In fact, they are so beneficial that they should be considered a standard component of vivaria for most kinds of herps.
-Furthermore, there are reasons why really serious keepers of the more rare, pricey and difficult herps tend to use living plants.

 A terrarium (plural: terraria or terrariums)

 A terrarium s usually a sealable glass container containing soil and plants and can be opened for maintenance to access the plants inside.
 Yet, terraria can also be open to the atmosphere rather than being completely sealed.
 In fact, closed terraria create a unique environment for plant growth.

 The sealed container is in combination with the heat entering the terrarium.
 As a result, this allows for the creation of a small scale water cycle from both the soil and plants.
 Consequently, this condenses on the walls of the container and eventually falls back to the plants and soil below.
 Furthermore, the cycle that is created is an ideal environment for growing plants.
 Due to the transparent walls that allow for both heat and light to enter the terrarium.
 Therefore allowing the plants within to photosynthesize.